 Customs duties applied to imports are related to their tariff classification under the Customs Tariff and are determined by the information provided by the importer through the invoice and other complementary information, as well as, the physical recognition performed by the customs authority during customs clearance.

 The taxes required are the following:

-Depending of the nature of the goods, other taxes may apply, including the following: - Ad valorem customs duty (rates of 0%, 6% and 11%). - VAT (16%). - Municipal promotion tax (2%).
+- Ad valorem customs duty (rates of 0%, 6% and 11%).

+- VAT (16%).

+- Municipal promotion tax (2%).